KarMiles/polish-girl-painting/README.md

 </details>
 <br>

 Every unique item changes its status to not available after sale.
 In place of price a note is presented under the item description 'Item is not available for sale' and no more transactions are possible for this item.
-It is still presented in the Gallery until the owner desides otherwise.
+It is still presented in the Gallery until the owner decides otherwise.

 <details>
 <summary>Item not available for sale</summary>